Skip to content

 };

-Record fields can have default values, which are used when the field is omitted at construction:
+Record fields can have default values, used when the field is omitted at construction:

 baseUrl: string,